Last Updated on July 12, 2025 by Travelationship

 Not sure if all of our mental changes contributed to our feelings of time slowing down, but May felt much longer than 31 days.
-Most of our time has flown by, but May seemed never to end.
-It’s not a complaint by any means but more like a weird observation we noticed especially from the 20th on.
+Most of our time has flown by, but May seemed to last forever.
+It’s not a complaint by any means, but rather a peculiar observation we’ve noticed, especially from the 20th onward.

-We spent most of our time in Spain and Morocco and pretty much loved everything we saw and ate.
-We both knew we were going to like Morocco, but we both left feeling impressed by our experience.
-It’s unfortunate I was sick for a fair amount of time, and it caused us to alter our plans, but my illness didn’t take away from the entire adventure.
+We spent most of our time in Spain and Morocco, and pretty much loved everything we saw and ate.
+We both knew we would like Morocco, but we both left feeling impressed by our experience.
+Unfortunately, I was sick for a considerable amount of time, and it necessitated changes to our plans, but my illness didn’t detract from the overall adventure.

 The Stops